Skip site navigation (1)Skip section navigation (2)

 REPOSITORY ACCESS METHODS

-pkg uses libcurl(3) for HTTP and HTTPS access, and has built-in support
+pkg uses fetch(3) for HTTP and HTTPS access, and has built-in support for

 The following URL schemes are supported: pkg+http://, pkg+https://,